LCTI: Valley Air ZEV Mobility Pilot Project

 Services, Vehicles & Equipment Funded

-- 9 Electric vehicles, including 3 Tesla Model X's and 6 Chevy Bolts
+- 9 Electric vehicles, including 3 Tesla Model X's and 6 Chevy Bolts (5+ seating capacity)

-- 30 Charging stations total
+- 30 Charging stations

 - 6 Level II charging stations in Cantua Creek

-- 2 DCFC/Level III charging stations and 2 Level II charging stations in Delhi
+- 2 DCFC/Level III charging stations in Delhi

-- 2 DCFC/Level III charging stations and 18 Level II charging stations in Atwater
+- 2 DCFC/Level III charging stations in Atwater

-- 2 Transportation surveys
+- 2 Resident transportation surveys

-- Over 60 active members
+- 60+ active members

-- Over 1,650 electric vehicle trips
+- 1,650+ electric vehicle trips

-- Over 30 community events
+- 20 community events

 Estimated Quantifiable Benefits

-- GHG emission reductions:
+- GHG emission reductions: 169 MTCO2e

-- NOx reductions:
+- NOx reductions: 47 lbs

-- PM2.5 reductions:
+- PM2.5 reductions: 15 lbs

-- ROG reductions:
+- ROG reductions: 10 lbs

-- Direct Jobs:
+- Direct Jobs: 2

-- Indirect Jobs:
+- Indirect Jobs: 1

-- Induced Jobs:
+- Induced Jobs: 2

 Community Details

-The ZEV Mobility Project focuses on census tracts that are within the top 19% of disadvantaged communities.
+The ZEV Mobility Project focuses on census tracts that are within disadvantaged communities.
 Cantua Creek, where the project’s first deployment of electric vehicles and electric charging stations were made available, is a distinctly rural community with less than 500 residents.
 This location is currently not serviced by transit, which impacts those who are not able to drive and those that need access to transportation for medical appointments and other essential trips.
 The second location is in Delhi, which is a census tract of approximately 10,000 residents clustered off Highway 99.
 The site is nearby markets, residential homes, and a school, making it accessible to local residents.
 Many of the participants at both locations rely on volunteer drivers and Spanish translations.
 The additional charging stations installed at separate parking lots of Castle Airport in Atwater is centrally located for easy access to various businesses within the disadvantaged community.

 Community Benefits